tsowell/wiremix/README.md

 # wiremix

+wiremix is a simple TUI audio mixer for PipeWire.
+You can use it to adjust volumes, route audio between devices and applications, and configure audio device settings like input/output ports and profiles.

-wiremix is a TUI audio mixer for PipeWire.
-Its interface is more or less a clone of ncpamixer's which was itself inspired by pavucontrol, so users of either should find it familiar.
+wiremix's interface is more or less a clone of the wonderful [ncpamixer](https://github.com/fulhax/ncpamixer) which was itself inspired by pavucontrol, so users of either should find it familiar.

+Issues and pull requests are welcome!

 <img src="https://github.com/user-attachments/assets/eefa5fae-d717-491f-ae74-68197bb270fa" width="612">